maxellmilay/zustand-api-client/README.md

 *   Initialize a shared Axios instance for your API.
 *   Generic Zustand store creator for common CRUD operations.
 *   Type-safe when used with TypeScript.
+*   Customizable API actions - include only the operations you need.
 *   Extensible stores for custom state and actions.
 *   Handles loading and error states automatically.